-However, the direct competition might include the Dodge Avenger, which offers a distinctly American design inside and out.
+Other direct competition might include the Dodge Avenger, which flaunts a distinctly American design inside and out.

 The Avenger falls behind due to its coarse powertrain and chintzy interior materials.

-The Fusion also has standout styling but is much more fun to drive than the Optima, even as a base four-cylinder model, although its backseat is somewhat cramped.
+The Fusion also has standout styling but is much more fun to drive than the Optima, even as a base four-cylinder model.

 The new Malibu, though it costs only slightly more, feels in a class above, with a swoopy interior design, high-grade materials, and a very refined driving experience.